jtl-software/connector-documentation/plugins/events.rst

 ======

 There are two kind of events: the Before and the After Event.
-Both can be applied to each of the for controller methods: push, pull, delete and statistics.
+Both can be applied to each of the four controller methods: push, pull, delete and statistics.
 Consequential each of the :ref:`data-models` has eight different events which you can subscribe e.g. ProductAfterPushEvent.

 Each of the events has a reference to the main entity you targeted.